runexec/Monorail.js/README.md

 # Monorail.js - Ultra lightweight MVC Framework for Node.js

 	npm install Monorail.js

+Or start a project right now with <a href="https://github.com/runexec/Railing.sh">Railing.sh</a>

+	./railing.sh Project_Name

 No configuration required.<br />
 Zero Touch Configuration to get you up and running.<br />